Teskedsgubben/MiroSimulint/README.md

 Find the download link that matches your system.
 Using Windows, which platform you install for will not matter for this library, but **make sure** you have the correct bits, most likely x64.
 If you are unsure, go to Control Panel $\to$ System to see your System type.

+__Note:__ When installing in Windows, you will get prompted that Windows is blocking the installer.
+Click on _More information_ to show the _Run anyway_ button.

 #### 4a.2) *Prepare License File*

 When installed, you need a license file to place in your install directory.
 If you do not already have one, contact us.
 The directory should be: